plotly/dash-labs/docs/DOCUMENTATION.md

  - Chapter 3: Template component constructors
     - Concise convenience functions for building component dependencies to pass to app.callback

+ - Chapter 4: More examples

- - Chapter 4: The Component Plugin design pattern
+ - Chapter 5: The Component Plugin design pattern
     - Design pattern that can be used to bundle components and behavior into reusable plugins

 # Chapter 1: A more flexible `@app.callback`
-This chapter covers the core enhancements to `@app.callback` that are introduced by Dash Express
+This chapter covers the core enhancements to `@app.callback` that are introduced by Dash Express.

 ## Enabling the Dash Express plugin
 The Dash Express features are enabled by specifying an instance of dx.Plugin when instantiating a Dash app.